grafana/grafana/docs/sources/administration/configuration.md

 ### cloud

-Azure could environment in which Grafana is hosted:
+Azure cloud environment in which Grafana is hosted:

 | Azure Cloud                                      | Value                  |
 | ------------------------------------------------ | ---------------------- |